kadas-albireo/kadas-albireo2/README.md

    ```bash
    make push-translation
    ```
-3. Pull translated string from Transifex
+3. Pull the translated string from Transifex
    ```bash
    make pull-translation
    ```
-4. Compile translated string so that it shown in the plugin
+4. Compile translated string so that it is shown in the plugin
    ```bash
    make docker-compile-translation-strings
    ```